 Most career paths in the UK require a minimum entry requirement.
 The minimum entry requirement for most jobs in the UK is a degree.
 Your educational background determines the career path you will eventually pursue.
-There are many career paths associated with your degree, therefore do thorough research to know the career paths available for you.
+There are many career paths associated with your degree; therefore, do thorough research to know the career paths available to you.
 Sometimes you have to undergo further studies to perfectly fit into the career you’re about to pursue.
-Whatever be the case, your choice plays a key role
+Whatever the case, your choice plays a key role

 Other factors you should consider include

 - Working hours

 - Opportunity to grow